Blog >

 Two of our clients execute this perfectly well.
 They let people inside the business publish their thinking.

 Stfalcon does the same from the leadership side.
-The founder talks openly about running the business:
+The founder talks openly about running his business on LinkedIn.
+What growth decisions and mistakes he made, what lessons he learned the hard way.
+That's relatable.

 TREND 3: Zero-click and AI search break the traffic model